wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 This plugin enables Google AdWords conversion value tracking for WooCommerce orders.
 This is important if you want to measure the ROI of your campaigns.

+If you like this plugin you might like that one too: https://wordpress.org/plugins/woocommerce-google-dynamic-retargeting-tag/

 Thanks to Adrijana Nikolic from http://webhostinggeeks.com for the translation into Serbian.

 == Installation ==